 Almog Behar, a Jewish Israeli-born writer of Iraqi, Turkish, and German descent, is one of the leading voices in contemporary Mizrahi culture in Israel.
-(For an explanation of who constitutes the group known as “Mizrahim,” along with “Sephardim” and “Arab Jews,” see * below.)
-Behar's lyrical, surreal, and politically groundbreaking story “Ana min al-yahud” (“I am one of the Jews“) sets the issue of contemporary Arab-Jewish identity against Zionism’s rejection of diasporic identities and diasporic languages such as the Jewish dialects of Arabic once spoken by many Mizrahi Jews from Arabic-speaking countries.
+(For an explanation of the terms “Sephardi,” “Mizrahi,” and “Arab-Jew(ish),” please see note below.*) Behar's lyrical, surreal, and politically groundbreaking story “Ana min al-yahud” (“I am one of the Jews“) sets the issue of contemporary Arab-Jewish identity against Zionism’s rejection of diasporic identities and diasporic languages such as the Jewish dialects of Arabic once spoken by many Mizrahi Jews from Arabic-speaking countries.
 In so doing, it also touches on the history of the Israeli-Palestinian conflict.

 Written in Hebrew but bearing an Arabic title, the story is narrated by the first victim of a mysterious “language plague” that causes young, native, Hebrew-speaking Israeli Jews to revert to their grandparents’ diasporic accents: the Yiddish-inflected accents of many Ashkenazic Jews, the Arabic accents of those who hailed from Arabic-speaking countries such as Iraq and Yemen, and the Ladino-tinged accents of those with roots in places like Salonica and Istanbul.
 For the narrator, this predicament serves as a powerful indictment of his parents' generation, which, in seeking full assimilation into mainstream Israeli society, had rejected its Arabic (or otherwise non-Israeli) heritage.
 It also represents the rehabilitation of his Iraqi-Jewish grandfather, who was one of the generation of Arabic Jewish immigrants considered unassimilable by the nascent Israeli state.